 the transfer:

-throughout the project, i’ve built deep expertise in the field of urban mobility. regular visits to eurobike, ongoing exchange with industry professionals, and a growing understanding of the broader innovation landscape have sharpened my strategic perspective.
+throughout the project, i’ve built deep expertise in the field of urban mobility from a product and engineering perspective. regular visits to eurobike, continuous exchange with manufacturers, suppliers, and engineers, and hands-on evaluation of competing concepts have sharpened my understanding of construction principles, regulatory frameworks, and emerging technical solutions in the cargo bike sector.